-Screen recording | HeyGen Academy
+Screen Recording | HeyGen Academy

 Step 9: finalize and share

-When you’re satisfied, choose how you want to use the video.
+When you are satisfied, choose how to use the video.
 You can:

 Step 10: apply best practices for future recordings